Course

 Overview

-The course provides the student with an overview of essential traditional, contemporary and emergent theories, models and perspectives relevant to generalist social work practice.
-Students will examine those important to social work practice such as developmental, biopsychosocial, psychodynamic, relational, systems, anti-oppressive, feminist, social justice, social constructivism, and structural.
-Students will explore the application of theories, models and perspectives to practice and develop a guiding framework for their own practice
+The course provides students with an overview of essential theories, models and perspectives relevant to generalist social work practice.
+Students will examine theories important to social work practice such as developmental, bio-psychosocial, systems, anti-oppressive, feminist, strengths-based, social justice, social constructivism and structural.
+Students will explore the application of theories, models and perspectives to practice and develop a guiding framework for their own practice.

-• Human behaviour is highly complex and the social work profession is involved in a wide range of activities.
-Generalist social workers must have knowledge of a range of theories and perspectives and be able to apply them to guide and evaluate their actions in different situations.
+• Human behaviour is highly complex and generalist social workers must have knowledge of a range of theories and perspectives and be able to apply them to guide and evaluate their actions in different situations.

-• Social workers critically evaluate the application of theory to practice and understand how theories, models and perspectives reflect and shape one’s ideas, attitudes and behaviour.
+• Theories, models and perspectives reflect and shape one’s ideas, attitudes and behaviour.

 Lecture

-This course will conform to Douglas College policy regarding the number and weighting of evaluations.
-Typical means of evaluation would include a combination of any of the following:
+This course will conform to Douglas College Evaluation Policy regarding the number and weighting of evaluations.
+Other means of evaluation may include a combination of:

 Upon successful completion of this course, the student will be able to:

-2. Critically evaluate a range of social work theories (traditional, contemporary and emergent);
+2. Analyze a range of social work theories and their practical applications.

 Requisites